B0q3/airbnb-clone-project/README.md

 ### 6. Notifications
 Sends email or in-app notifications for booking confirmations, payment updates, and review requests.
 This keeps users informed and engaged throughout their interaction with the platform.

+## API Security

+### Key Security Measures

+- **Authentication:** Ensures that only registered users can access protected endpoints by verifying their identity, typically through JWT tokens or session management.
+This protects user accounts and sensitive data.

+- **Authorization:** Controls what authenticated users are allowed to do, such as restricting property management features to hosts only.
+It prevents unauthorized access to critical operations.

+- **Rate Limiting:** Limits the number of API requests a user or IP can make in a given time frame to prevent abuse, such as brute-force attacks or denial of service.

+- **Data Validation and Sanitization:** Ensures all incoming data is validated and sanitized to prevent injection attacks like SQL injection or cross-site scripting (XSS).

+- **Secure Payment Handling:** Uses encryption and secure protocols (like HTTPS) to protect payment information and transactions from interception or fraud.

+### Why Security Matters

+Protecting user data is essential to maintain privacy and trust within the platform.
+Securing payments prevents financial loss and fraud.
+Proper authentication and authorization safeguard the system against unauthorized actions, while rate limiting and validation protect the API from malicious attacks, ensuring the application remains stable and reliable.